 Northwest Texas Field Offices | Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) — The ATF is the United States Department of Justice organization that investigates and prevents federal crimes involving the unlawful use, manufacture, and possession of firearms and explosives, in addition to other responsibilities.
 On this section of the website, you can find contact information for Industry Operations locations that can answer questions or provide information relating to shipping of firearms, proper sale/purchase/transfer of firearms, ammunition or explosives, and other firearms/explosives industry questions.
 Elsewhere on the website, you can also find fact sheets, forms, and statistics.

 6000 Western Place

 National Rifle Association of America (NRA) — The NRA is a nonprofit, gun rights advocacy organization with more than 5 million members.
 You can find clubs, associations, and other programs relating to the NRA on this website.
 The website also has additional information about upcoming events and current political issues.

-Find a Lawyer for Weapon and Firearm Crimes in Fort Worth, TX
+Find a Weapon and Firearm Denfense Lawyer in Tarrant County, Texas

 If you have been arrested for any kind of a firearm or weapons offense in Texas, it will be critical for you to have legal representation from an experience attorney for firearms and weapon offenses.
 Prosecutors take these charges very seriously, and Townsend, Gebhardt & Eppes, PLLC can fight to get the criminal charges significantly reduced or completely dismissed.